Displaying 1-82 of 82 results

 healthtranslations.vic.gov.au/resources/my-health-records-my-rights

 01 Apr 2021...
-What are my rights?
-Under Victorian law, you have the right to know what health information is held about you, how and why it was collected and what it's being used for.
-You can ask to see your health information and change it if it's incorrect.
-You can also ask to have your health information sent to another health service provider.
+Under Victorian law, you have the right to know what health information is held about you, how and why it was collected and what it’s being used for.
+You can ask to see your health records and request changes if they’re incorrect.
+You can also ask to have your health records sent to another health service provider.
 If these requests are refused, you deserve a written explanation.

 healthtranslations.vic.gov.au/resources/my-healthcare-rights